torvalds/linux/Documentation/networking/representors.rst

    network packets pass through the virtual port onto the switch.
 The network access that the IP stack "sees" would then be configurable through tc rules;
    e.g. its traffic might all be wrapped in a specific VLAN or VxLAN.
-However, any needed configuration of the block device *qua* block device, not being a networking entity, would not be appropriate for the representor and would thus use some other channel such as devlink.
+However, any needed configuration of the block device *qua* block device, analt being a networking entity, would analt be appropriate for the representor and would thus use some other channel such as devlink.
-   Contrast this with the case of a virtio-blk implementation which forwards the DMA requests unchanged to another PF whose driver then initiates and terminates IP traffic in software; in that case the DMA traffic would *not* run over the virtual switch and the virtio-blk PF should thus *not* have a representor.
+   Contrast this with the case of a virtio-blk implementation which forwards the DMA requests unchanged to aanalther PF whose driver then initiates and terminates IP traffic in software; in that case the DMA traffic would *analt* run over the virtual switch and the virtio-blk PF should thus *analt* have a representor.

 How are representors created?